Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 Radiation therapy uses high-energy beams, such as X-rays, to kill cancer cells in a specific area of the body.
 While radiation therapy is not commonly used to treat ovarian cancer, it may be recommended in certain situations, such as treating isolated recurrences or alleviating symptoms like pain.

 Two types of radiation therapy that may be used for ovarian cancer are intensity-modulated radiation therapy (IMRT) and brachytherapy.
 IMRT uses advanced computer technology to precisely target the tumor while minimizing exposure to healthy tissues.
-This technique allows for higher radiation doses to be delivered to the tumor while sparing surrounding organs and tissues.
+This technique allows higher radiation doses to be delivered to the tumor while sparing surrounding organs and tissues.

 Brachytherapy involves placing radioactive material directly inside or near the tumor.
 This approach allows for a high dose of radiation to be delivered directly to the tumor site while minimizing exposure to nearby healthy tissues.
 Brachytherapy may be used to treat isolated recurrences of ovarian cancer in the pelvis or vagina.